Mhmd-S/NaturaFund/README.md

 ------------------------------------------

-What should our dashboard have?
+What should our dashboard have? ( Add Suspense for each section)
 - Total Revenue - Bar Chart
 -- Monthly Based
 --- Total returns received during that month